fasttime/JScrewIt/Features.md

 Existence of the global object self whose string representation starts with "\[object ".

 _Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and Android Browser.
 This feature is not available inside web workers in Safari 7.1+ before 10.0+._
+<a name="STATUS"></a>
+### `STATUS`
+Existence of the global string status.

+_Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and Android Browser.
+This feature is not available inside web workers._
 <a name="UNDEFINED"></a>
 ### `UNDEFINED`
 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".<br>